The WHO Report On COVID-19's Origins Shows We May Never Know Where The Coronavirus Came From

 But in March 2020, scientists led by Kristian Andersen of the Scripps Research Institute in La Jolla, California, concluded that the virus didn’t look as if it had been genetically engineered.
 If so, they argued, you’d expect to see a backbone of a familiar coronavirus used in such experiments with a few key changes.
 But SARS-CoV-2 has a wide array of mutations throughout its entire genome that separate it from known coronaviruses.

-Still, some scientists have continued to speculate that SARS-CoV-2 may have been engineered to study the changes that could make a naturally-occuring coronavirus into a pandemic threat.
+Still, some scientists have continued to speculate that SARS-CoV-2 may have been engineered to study the changes that could make a naturally occurring coronavirus into a pandemic threat.
 Such “gain-of-function” research has long been controversial because of the risks it could pose.

-Suspicion fell on Shi of the Wuhan Institute of Virology, Daszak’s long-time research collaborator, because of her previous gain-of-function work.
-In 2015, she and Ralph Baric, a virologist at the University of North Carolina, Chapel Hill, had published controversial experiments in which they spliced the spike protein from a SARS-like bat coronavirus into another coronavirus that had been previously adapted to infect mice, to study the potential for the type of cross-species transmission that could trigger a pandemic.
+Suspicion fell on Shi of the Wuhan Institute of Virology, Daszak’s longtime research collaborator because of her previous gain-of-function work.
+In 2015, she and Ralph Baric, a virologist at the University of North Carolina, Chapel Hill, had published controversial experiments in which they spliced the spike protein from a SARS-like bat coronavirus into another coronavirus that had been previously adapted to infect mice to study the potential for the type of cross-species transmission that could trigger a pandemic.

 The lab origin theory was already a political minefield after Trump and Pompeo got involved.
 And things became even more fraught in fall 2020 when a scientist who had fled to the US from Hong Kong, Yan Limeng, teamed up with a group linked to former Trump strategist Steve Bannon.
 Yan posted two papers making the incendiary claim that SARS-CoV-2 was an engineered bioweapon deliberately released by the People’s Liberation Army.

-Note: This story has been updated to include a statement from the US State Department.